vivekpanchal/vivekpanchal.github.io/index.md

 # About Me

-I've several roles, I'm a developer, Technocrat, Product Manager and UI/UX designer at the same time.
+I've several roles, I'm a developer, Technocrat and UI/UX designer at the same time.

-I have about 2 years of experience as a software developer (Past <a target="_blank" href="https://www.zomato.com">Zomato</a> & <a href="http://www.zscaler.com" target="_blank">Zscaler</a>).
+I have about 6 months  of experience as a Android developer at XperiaTechnologies.

-Currently I'm involved in management and development of <a href="https://www.videoder.net" target="_blank">Videoder</a>.
+Currently I'm working as a freelancer if you wanted me to help you out at something contact me.